oomi-the-octo/oomis-splatoon-patches/README.md

-# oomis-s2-patches
+# My Splatoon 2 Patches
-Some patches i made for Splatoon 2 ig
+This contains my Splatoon 2 patches.
+If you wanna use them, go ahead!